jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Redis/Operation-Guide/Backup-And-Recovery.md

 Each instance provides backup once a day in seven days a week.
 Users may customize the backup period and time with a minimum of once a week.
 The steps for setting backup policy are as below:

 ①.
-Log in Redis management console and select the target instance;
+Log in [Redis Console](https://redis-console.jdcloud.com/redis), and select a target instance;

 ②.
 Click instance name to go to the instance resource information page;